vantage6/gitbook-docs/usage/running-analyses/node.md

 ---
 # Registering a node

 Here, we assume that you have a Python session with an authenticated Client object, as created in [authentication](authentication.md).
+We also assume that you have a login on the Vantage6 server that has the permissions to create a new node (regular end-users typically do not have these permissions, this is typically only for administrators).

 A node is assocated with both a collaboration and an organization (see [Concepts](../preliminaries.md#concepts)).
 You will need to find the collaboration and organization id's for the node you want to register: